Allison Janney: 2017–present: Career expansion and continued acclaim

-2017: Return to theatre and critical acclaim
+In 2024, Janney began portraying Evelyn Rollins, a socialite in the 1950s in Apple TV+'s period comedy series Palm Royale.
+The same year she guest starred in the final season of the sitcom Curb Your Enthusiasm.
+In 2024, Janney began starring in Netflix's political drama The Diplomat as Vice President of the United States Grace Penn.
+Her first foray into the genre since The West Wing, Janney's performance garnered critical acclaim and nominations at the Critics Choice Awards, Golden Globe Awards, and the Screen Actors Guild Awards with Rolling Stone ranking her performance amongst "The 10 Best TV Performances of 2024".

-In 2017, Janney returned to Broadway with the revival of John Guare's Six Degrees of Separation in the role of Ouisa Kittredge.
-Janney received nominations for the Drama Desk Award for Outstanding Actress in a Play, Drama League Award for Distinguished Performance and won the Outer Critics Circle Award for Outstanding Actress in a Play.
+Janney appears in the 2025 films Another Simple Favor and Everything's Going to Be Great.

 Personal life

-Janney has never been married and has no children, of which she said: "I’ve never had that instinct to have kids, I’m at peace with it".
+Janney has never been married and has no children, of which she said: "I've never had that instinct to have kids, I'm at peace with it".
 She was romantically involved with computer programmer Dennis Gagomiros.
 The couple began dating in 1994, and were interested in getting married but ended their relationship after seven years together in 2001.
 In 2002, she met actor Richard Jenik (her co-star in Our Very Own).
 The couple got engaged in 2004 but broke up two years later in 2006.
 In 2012, Janney met production manager Philip Joncas.
 The two met on the set of The Way, Way Back and began dating soon after.
 The couple dated for five years before ending their relationship in 2017.

 In interviews related to her role on Mom, Janney discussed her brother, Hal, who fought drug addiction for years before his suicide.
 She has credited playing her character on Mom to people fighting addiction.
 On March 4, 2018, Janney dedicated her Academy Award win to him during her acceptance speech.

 In 2004, she began lending her voice to television and radio spots created by Kaiser Permanente in the health maintenance organization's broad "Thrive" media campaign, and in a radio campaign for the American Institute of Architects.
 In September 2010, it was announced that Janney would be the voice of the Aly San San spokesdroid in the Disney attraction Star Tours – The Adventures Continue.
 The attraction later opened at Disney's Hollywood Studios and Disneyland.
 In October 2016, Janney became the first woman to receive the Alumni Award of The Hotchkiss School and received a star on the Hollywood Walk of Fame for her work in the entertainment industry, located at 6100 Hollywood Boulevard.